-When you deploy technology at multiple locations, it's only natural to worry about the project going well.
+When you deploy technology at multiple locations, it’s only natural to worry about the project going well.
+However, with proper planning, technology rollout perfection can be achieved.
 A multi-site technology rollout is a complex project, and a well-run rollout shows the contribution that technology can make to a business.
 Sadly though, the reverse is also true: if the rollout is not well run, the customer will see and they will remember.

 Ensuring a Great Rollout Customer Experience is Not Easy